 Our telephone line isn't currently being answered but we're looking at ways we can get this up and running again.

 For the time being, we will mainly be providing advice by e-mail and we're setting up arrangements to offer a limited number of telephone appointments.
 We'll also be exploring our options for offering appointments via video messaging.

 You can e-mail us 24/7 and our mailbox will be monitored regularly from Monday to Friday between 10am and 4pm.
 You may receive a reply outside of these times as staff working patterns vary.
 Advisors will be available both in and out of term time.
 We only usually close on weekends, public holidays and for staff training, development or administration days.

 We offer advice on a range of topics including academic issues, housing, student finance and health and wellbeing.

 Contact us on email@example.com with a summary of your enquiry.
 Please include a contact telephone number as well as your course information.
 See below for how we use your data.

 We normally aim to reply e-mails within 5 working days but our response times are being affected by staffing changes earlier in the year and the current corona virus outbreak.

 We are currently training new advisors and hope to be operating at increased capacity as soon as we can.
 However, at present we are running the service with fewer advisors than usual.

-We aim to reply to all e-mails within 5 working days of receiving them.
-However, our response times may be longer over the next few weeks.
-We understand that this may be an anxious time for you and we will try our best to get back to you as soon as we can.
+As a result, our response times may be longer over the next few weeks.
+We understand that you may be very worried given the challenging circumstances and we would like to reassure you that we'll always try our best to get back to you as soon as we can.